Sennheiser: History

 In 1980, the company entered the aviation market, supplying Lufthansa with aviation headsets.
 The company began producing modern wireless microphones in 1982, the same year founder Fritz Sennheiser handed the management of the company over to his son, Jörg Sennheiser.

 In 1987 at the 59th Academy Awards, the Academy of Motion Picture Arts and Sciences recognized Sennheiser with a Scientific and Engineering Award for the industry-standard MKH 816 shotgun microphone.

 In 1991, Sennheiser Electronic GmbH acquired studio microphone manufacturer Georg Neumann GmbH, and moved Neumann microphone production into a newly-built level 100 cleanroom factory in Wedemark, while maintaining Neumann's official headquarters in Berlin.
+That same year, Sennheiser’s U.S. headquarters was officially established in Old Lyme, Connecticut.

 In 2003, Sennheiser entered into a joint venture with Danish company, William-Demant-Holding, a specialist in hearing aids, diagnostic technology, and personal communication, establishing Sennheiser Communications A/S. In 2020, this joint venture ended and Sennheiser Communications gaming headsets and enterprise solutions became EPOS Audio, a company solely owned by Demant Group.

 In 2005, Sennheiser acquired speaker manufacturer Klein + Hummel.